 - c.
 Measured in any Reasonable Manner.
 Subsection (a)(1)(C) authorizes computation of direct damages in any manner that is reasonable.
 This provides a response to the many situations that cannot be predicted in advance.
 The measurement, while open-ended in computation technique, is limited to the type of damages discussed here and by the cap on recovery of direct damages expressed in subsection (a)(1). - 4.
 Consequential and Incidental Damages.
-The licensee may recover incidental and consequential damages except as limited by the agreement or this Act, including Section 807.
-If proven with reasonable certainty, consequential damages can include lost profits. - 5.
+The licensee may recover incidental and consequential damages in an appropriate case and except as limited by the agreement or this Act, including Section 807.
+If proven with reasonable certainty, consequential damages can include lost profits.
+See Section 102, comment 11. - 5.
 Illustrative Cases.

 Illustration 1: LE contracts for a 1,000 person site license for database software from LR.
 The contract fee is a \$500,000 initial payment and \$10,000 for each month of use.
 The duration is two years.
 LE makes the first payment, but LR fails to deliver.
 LE cancels and obtains a substitute system under a three year contract for \$500,000 and \$11,000 per month.
 It is entitled to refund of the \$500,000 payment plus recovery of the difference between the contract price (\$240,000 computed to present value) and the market price for the software.
-The court must determine to what extent the second transaction defines market value given differences in terms of the license, the nature of the software, and other relevant variables.
-The replacement is not a cover because of the differences in contract terms.
+The court should consider to what extent this second transaction defines market value in light of differences in the terms of the license and the nature of the software and other relevant variables.
+The replacement is not a cover because of the differences in the contract terms on duration of the license.

-Illustration 2: Same facts as in Illustration 1, but after breach LE obtains a license for LR software from another authorized distributor for a \$600,000 initial fee under other terms identical to the LR contract.
+Illustration 2: Same facts as in Illustration 1, but after breach LE obtains a license for LR software from an authorized distributor (Jones) for a \$600,000 initial fee under other terms identical to the LR contract.
 Since the new contract is for the same information under the same terms, LE has recovery of its initial payment, the \$100,000 price difference, and any recoverable incidental or consequential damages.

 Illustration 3: Assume that, rather than being completely defective, the database system lacks one element that was promised.
 While LE could refuse the software, it elects to accept the license.
 It sues for damages.
 The issue is establishing the difference in value between the system as contracted and the one delivered, in light of the contract price.
-Assume the difference is \$150,000.
+Assume that the difference is \$150,000.
 LE recovers that amount as direct damages, along with any recoverable incidental or consequential damages.